 Alternatively, shoppers may abandon your product pages if the ease and flexibility of your site doesn’t translate well to a mobile device.
-That said, optimizing product pages should be an ongoing focus for retailers.
-These pages should not only be visually optimized for mobile devices, but all functionality should also be available regardless of the device (or devices) a shopper is using.
+That said, optimising product pages should be an ongoing focus for retailers.
+These pages should not only be visually optimised for mobile devices, but all functionality should also be available regardless of the device (or devices) a shopper is using.
 As new features such as real-time inventory look-up, in-store pick-up, robust product galleries and other customisation options are added to product pages, retailers should not lose sight of multi-device, cross-channel shopper expectations.

 Only 15% of retailers are currently sending at least one product page abandonment reminder email, and just 5% of those send a series of two reminders.
 While this may seem low, similar rates for shopping cart reminders were seen only a few years ago.
 Marketers now have access to tools which make automating these messages easier than before and no longer need to make significant time and resource investments to launch them.
 Messages can also be easily tested and modified to reach maximum revenue recovery potential.
-SwiftERM is one such system, proven to deliver a 6 fold increase in transaction rate.
-Delivering the tiger ROI featured in our case studies.

 Unlike shopping cart reminders, where marketers often have a better grasp on why a shopper left items in the cart and what it will take to get them back, product page abandonment can be a bit more mysterious.
 Marketers may not know exactly why a shopper left a product page or what they need to get back into the shopping mood.